arungudelli/angularjswiki/content/en/material/mat-table-pagination.md

 `pageSizeOptions` attribute accepts numeric array values.

-Instead of giving them inside component html file, we can create a varible in component ts file and assign it to the `pageSizeOptions`.
+Instead of giving them inside component html file, we can create a variable in component ts file and assign it to the `pageSizeOptions`.

 ```
 //In ts file